Khyre-Hill/Machine-Learning-HW1/README.md

 # Carlos Ochoa.  ochoac19@students.ecu.edu
 # Mason Garrett.  garrettm19@students.ecu.edu

+# There are no extra steps required.

 # The K's that worked the best were 6, 7, 10, 11 and 12 all at 0.98.
-They all have similar acc
+They all have similar accuracy.

 # KNN follows the training data  closely which leads to higher training scores.